-Discussion and application in the studios.
-The study of various theories and philosophies of architecture with the emphasis on aesthetics.
-The aims and responsibilities of the architect.
-Study of spatial relationships.
-Group building design and equipment of interior and exterior spaces.
-Landscaping.
-The development of the concept of the totality of architecture and an awareness of the inter-relation of the multiplicity of factors and influences which determine the final result.
-Problems in design within the concept of total architecture, involving the creation and control of the human environment, its construction and implementation in all aspects.
+Discussion and application in the studio of the concept of the totality of architecture based on an awareness of the inter-relation of the multiplicity of factors and influences involved in the creation of fine buildings.
+Problems within the concept of total architecture involving the creation and control of the built environment, its construction and implementation in all its aspects.